Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

                     - `Ingest` the data from sources
                     - `Transform `the data in pipeline
                     - `Publish` the data in forms of Warehouse, SQL database or Cosmos DB
+                - A **pipeline** is nothing but a logical grouping of activities inside the data factory